-Editing a signed App item
+Edit a signed app item

-If you edit a signed item of an app or the item is changed during process execution, the digital signature becomes not valid.
-The bar on the right panel changes the status to “Signature not valid,” and the Sign button is accessible again.
+If you edit a signed app item or it’s changed during a business process, the signature becomes invalid.
+Its status on the right panel changes to Signature not valid, and the Sign button becomes available.

 You can sign the app item again.
-The Signatures archive keeps the details of each signature, so you can find out who and when signed each version.
+The details of each signature are saved in the Signatures archive, so you can always see who and when signed each version.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us